isomerpages/pa-shapinghearts/pages/Awards.md

 At North East CDC, we are committed to celebrate and uplift artists with disabilities.
 We introduced two prestigious awards: one recognising overall artistic achievement, and another honouring excellence in painting.

-**North East HeARTS Award**

-This award supports persons with disabilities (PWDs) by providing opportunities for creative expression and personal growth in the visual arts.
-It recognises their artistic achievements and aims to make art education more accessible, especially for those facing financial constraints.
+**Kiat Lim-Shaping Hearts Awards**

+The Kiat Lim-Shaping Hearts Award is designed to nurture artists with disabilities throughout their artistic journey, from early education to professional development.
+The award consists of a scholarship, bursary and early intervention grant category to provide financial assistance for persons with disabilities to pursue art.
+It recognises the artistic achievements of persons with disabilities (PWDs) and aims to make art education more accessible, especially for those facing financial constraints.
+The award is supported by a S$1,000,000 commitment over five years from Kiat Lim, a new patron of Shaping Hearts.
+The funds ensure that PWDs can access opportunities to facilitate their artistic pursuits, empowering them to explore their creativity and develop essential skills for personal growth and development.

+Application for 2025 Awards opens now till 31 Jan 2025:

 **Neo Kah Kiat Arts Award**